 Medicare comes in four parts: A, B, C (Medicare Advantage) and D. Together, Parts A and B form Original Medicare.
-About 60% of people with Medicare get their benefits this way.
-The remaining 40% choose private Medicare Advantage plans instead.
+A little over half of people with Medicare get their benefits this way.
+The remaining enrollees (about 45% as of 2022) choose private Medicare Advantage plans instead.

 As you near eligibility for Medicare, you’ll need to make a choice about how you get your coverage.
 In this overview, we’ll talk about Medicare Part A, the hospital portion of Original Medicare.

 Medicare Part A generally covers hospital care.
 That includes:

 - Inpatient mental health care

 - Nursing home care (inpatient skilled care, not custodial or long-term)

 - Hospice care

 And when you’re in an inpatient setting covered under Medicare Part A, coverage includes: semi-private rooms, meals, general nursing care, necessary inpatient drugs, and any other hospital services and supplies that you need as part of your inpatient care.